 8. Copenhagen, Denmark

-Michelin-starred hotspots, green infrastructure and good healthcare – there’s plenty to envy about life in the Danish capital, which boasts some of the happiest residents on earth.
+Michelin-starred hotspots, green infrastructure and good healthcare – there’s plenty to envy about life in the Danish capital, one of the world’s most liveable cities and one which boasts some of the happiest residents on earth.
 Set yourself up for a happy stay at Hotel Ottilia in the Vesterbro district, just off the city centre.
 You can people-watch from the cushions of your room’s round window and breathe easy knowing the hotel is self-cleaning: an engineered disinfectant is triggered by sunlight.
 It’s five minutes by bike to morning yoga at Absalon community house and another five to Hart Bageri.
 Opened by former Tartine head baker Richard Hart, it supplies the bread to René Redzepi’s Noma.
 For something more substantial, the seafood at Kødbyens Fiskebar, in the Meatpacking District, is second only to the lively patio scene outside the restaurant’s entrance on sunny days.
 Don’t want the night to end?
 Take a spin on the rides at illuminated Tivoli Gardens or catch a late show at mid-century music venue Vega.